-The GA-X99-UD5 WiFi supports 4th and 5th Generation Intel Core processors.
+The Gigabyte X99-SOC Champion is part of their Overclocking Series and is designed to be a more affordable solution to Gigabyte’s X99-SOC Force.
 There is up to 4-way AMD CrossFire and Nvidia SLI support.
-A precise digital CPU power design helps sqeeze out those Mhz from your CPU.
+A precise digital CPU power design helps squeeze out those Mhz from your CPU.
 A SATA Express offer support for 10 Gb/s data transfers.
-On the networking side, dual Intel network adaptors get the job done.
-Realtek ALC1150 115dB SNR HD Audio with Built-in rear audio amplifier supplies your audio needs.
-A 2x copper PCB design, long lifespan Durable Black Solid caps, a new heatsink design, and 8 onboard fan connectors round out the hardware features.
+On the networking side, Intel I218V Gigabit LAN does the duties Realtek ALC1150 115dB SNR HD Audio with Built-in rear audio amplifier supplies your audio needs.
+A 2x copper PCB design, long lifespan Durable Black Solid caps, and a new heatsink design round out the hardware features.

 With the release of the Z97 and X99 chipsets, Gigabyte has decided to cosmetically overhaul the Ultra Durable series.
-Today we will be taking a look at one of the lesser priced models, Z97MX-Gaming 5.
-Based around the mATX, it may be smaller than its ATX counterparts, but certainly does not lack their features.
+Today we will be taking a look at one of the lesser priced models, Z97X-SLI.
+Based around the ATX, it may be smaller than its ATX counterparts, but certainly does not lack their features.